The Effect of a Sensory Impairment

 Clearly, the presence of other disabilities renders assessment more complex, and sometimes results in substantial visual needs losing priority, or perhaps being overlooked altogether.
 From an educational standpoint, an assessment of a child’s functional vision is an essential prerequisite to the planning of suitable provision – a process which can be significantly enhanced by input from other SEN professionals such as a qualified teacher of children with visual impairment.

-The RNIB (Royal National Institute of Blind People) document ‘Focus on Foundation’10 provides a checklist of key points to guide and inform best practice for early years providers supporting children who are visually impaired:
+The RNIB (Royal National Institute of Blind People) document ‘Focus on Foundation’10 provides a checklist of key points to guide and inform best practice for early years providers supporting children with a visual sensory impairment:

 - Support and advice should be obtained from the local authority Visual Impairment Service.